OpenEvalProject/evals/manuscripts/elife-88656/v1/manuscript.md

 ![Figure 35.](https://cdn.elifesciences.org/articles/88656/elife-88656-fig35-v1.jpg)

-**Figure 35.:** S. cerevisiae Eco1 (A, f75), human Esco1 (B, f22), and human Esco2 (C, f76).

 ![Figure 36.](https://cdn.elifesciences.org/articles/88656/elife-88656-fig36-v1.jpg)

-**Figure 36.:** N bound to the latter adopts the orientation predicted by AlphaFold 2 (AF) (f36).The model was created by superimposing f36 and f75 via their Pds5 moieties.
+**Figure 36.:** The model was created by superimposing f36 and f75 via their Pds5 moieties.
 For Eco1 to bind Smc3 K112 and K113, while still bound to Pds5, the Scc1 sequences between Scc1N α3 and the part bound to Pds5 must bend by 180°, or Scc1’s NTD must dissociate from Smc3.

 Unlike yeast Eco1, Esco1 and Esco2 have long unstructured N-terminal extensions and AF predicts numerous interactions involving specific motifs within these, not only with various cohesin subunits (Figures 13 and 37), but also with the MCM helicase (Figure 38).
 Thus, in addition to the interaction between Esco1’s catalytic domain and Pds5’s CTD, AF predicts with high confidence and in five out five models, interactions of a highly conserved, partly helical, motif (ILxLCEEIAGEIESD) within Esco1 with the WEST site on both Pds5A (f22) and Pds5B, namely the very same site bound by Wapl’s central FGF motif (Figure 13).
 Wapl and Esco1 have opposing effects on release and presumably compete for binding.